-CONCRETE SIDEWALKS, DRIVEWAYS, APPROACHES, CURB TURN FILLETS, VALLEY GUTTERS AND MISCELLANEOUS NEW CONCRETE CONSTRUCTION

-A. This work is the construction of concrete sidewalk and driveway approaches, curb turn fillets, valley gutters, new street monuments, and all other miscellaneous new concrete construction complete in place.
+CONCRETE SIDEWALKS, PLAZA, DRIVEWAYS, APPROACHES, CURB TURN FILLETS, VALLEY GUTTERS AND MISCELLANEOUS NEW CONCRETE CONSTRUCTION i.
+This work is the construction of concrete sidewalk, sidewalk finishes, and driveway approaches, curb turn fillets, valley gutters, new street monuments, and all other miscellaneous new concrete construction complete in place.
+In the event that there is any discrepancy between this specification section and the Geotechnical Report within the Project Documents, the more stringent requirement shall govern.